YorkEarwaker/Electrical-Engineering/rpi-pi/mpy/sdc/README.md

 * <done: consider, quick format FAT32, volume lable 'Pico_Data', 32k allocation unit size, windows 10 mounts card and formats it, Rpi Pico & Thonny IDE  & sdcard.py still exception thrown 'no SD card'.  >
 * <done: consider, full format FAT32, volume lable 'Pico_Data', 32k allocation unit size, windows 10 mounts card and formats it, Rpi Pico & Thonny IDE  & sdcard.py still exception thrown 'no SD card'.  >
 * <done: consider, wiring on breadboard, success!
 There was a wiring issue, now resolved, proves Pongo pin clamp works, implies must test current setup without first formating SD Card to FAT32, >
+* <done: consider, Thonny, Tools, Manage packages, Manage packages for Raspberry Pi Pico @ COMS, create a package for BME280 driver, Install from local file Click here to locate and install the package file (usually with .whl, .tar.gz or .zip extension).
+Under the hood This dialog uses `pipkin`, a new command line tool for managing MicroPython and CircuitPython packages.
+See https://pypi.org/project/pipkin/ for more info.
+Note! this Tools menu item is only available after Stop/Restart (RPi Pico) backend, done for /snr-tsd project for import of bme280 driver into this project, how to do so steps in /hwd project, >

 ## Readings